Paul Grewal Sells 4,363 Shares of Coinbase Global, Inc. (NASDAQ:COIN) Stock

-Coinbase Global, Inc. (NASDAQ:COIN) insider Paul Grewal sold 4,363 shares of the business’s stock in a transaction dated Monday, November 22nd.
+Coinbase Global, Inc. (NASDAQ:COIN) insider Paul Grewal sold 4,363 shares of the stock in a transaction that occurred on Monday, November 22nd.
 The stock was sold at an average price of $321.54, for a total value of $1,402,879.02.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.

 Paul Grewal also recently made the following trade(s):